25 Open Datasets for Deep Learning Every Data Scientist Must Work With

 Number of Records: 265,016 images, at least 3 questions per image, 10 ground truth answers per question

 This is a real-world image dataset for developing object detection algorithms.
 This requires minimum data preprocessing.
-It is similar to the MNIST dataset mentioned in this list, but has more labelled data (over 600,000 images).
-The data has been collected from house numbers viewed in Google Street View.
+It is similar to the MNIST dataset mentioned in this list but has more labeled data (over 600,000 labeled images).
+The data in the SVHN dataset has been collected from house numbers viewed in Google Street View.

 Size: 2.5 GB